paulkarpenko/us-code-ui/uscode/title-54-national-park-service-and-related-programs/chapter-3081-chapter-3081.md

 <a id="section-308105"></a>
 ## § 308105.
 Battlefield restoration grant program
-**(a) Establishment.—** The Secretary shall establish a battlefield restoration grant program (referred to in this section as the “program”) under which the Secretary may provide grants to States, Tribes, local governments, and nonprofit organizations for projects that restore day-of-battle conditions on land preserved under the battlefield acquisition grant program established under section 308103(b).
+**(a) Establishment.—** The Secretary shall establish a battlefield restoration grant program (referred to in this section as the “program”) under which the Secretary may provide grants to States, Tribes, local governments, and nonprofit organizations for projects that restore day-of-battle conditions on—

+(1) land preserved and protected under the battlefield acquisition grant program established under section 308103(b); or

+(2) battlefield land that is—

+  (A) owned by a State, Tribe, local government, or nonprofit organization; and

+  (B) referred to in the Battlefield Reports.

-**(b) Eligible Sites.—** The Secretary may make grants under this section for Revolutionary War, War of 1812, and Civil War battlefield sites eligible for assistance under the battlefield acquisition grant program established under section 308103(b).
+**(b) Eligible Sites.—** The Secretary may make grants under this section for Revolutionary War, War of 1812, and Civil War battlefield sites—

+(1) eligible for assistance under the battlefield acquisition grant program established under section 308103(b); or

+(2) on battlefield land that is—

+  (A) owned by a State, Tribe, local government, or nonprofit organization; and

+  (B) referred to in battlefield reports.

 **(c) Federal Share.—** The Federal share of the cost of a restoration project funded through a grant provided under the program shall be not more than 50 percent of the total cost of the project.

 **(d) Restoration Standards.—** All restoration work carried out through a grant awarded under the program shall be performed in accordance with the Secretary of the Interior’s Standards for the Treatment of Historic Properties under part 68 of title 36, Code of Federal Regulations (or successor regulations).

 **(e) Authorization of Appropriations.—** There is authorized to be appropriated to the Secretary to provide grants under this section $1,000,000 for each of fiscal years 2020 through 2028.

+### Statutory Notes

+#### Amendments
+2025—Subsec. (a).
+Pub.
+L. 118–234, § 157(d)(1), amended subsec. (a) generally.
+Prior to amendment, text read as follows: “The Secretary shall establish a battlefield restoration grant program (referred to in this section as the “program”) under which the Secretary may provide grants to States, Tribes, local governments, and nonprofit organizations for projects that restore day-of-battle conditions on land preserved under the battlefield acquisition grant program established under section 308103(b).”

+Subsec. (b).
+Pub.
+L. 118–234, § 157(d)(2), added subsec. (b) and struck out former subsec. (b).
+Prior to amendment, text read as follows: “The Secretary may make grants under this section for Revolutionary War, War of 1812, and Civil War battlefield sites eligible for assistance under the battlefield acquisition grant program established under section 308103(b).”

+<a id="section-308106"></a>
+## § 308106.
+Updates and improvements to Battlefield Reports

+Not later than 2 years after the date of the enactment of this section, and every 10 years thereafter, the Secretary shall submit to Congress a report that updates the Battlefield Reports to reflect—

+(1) preservation activities carried out at the battlefields in the period since the publication of the most recent Battlefield Reports update;

+(2) changes in the condition, including core and study areas, of the battlefields during that period; and

+(3) any other relevant developments relating to the battlefields during that period.

+### Statutory Notes

+#### References in Text
+The date of the enactment of this section, referred to in introductory provisions, is the date of enactment of Pub.
+L. 118–234, which was approved Jan.
+4, 2025.